gerrymandr/vtd-adjacency-graphs/README.md

 ## Usage with RunDMCMC
 Our [RunDMCMC](https://github.com/gerrymandr/RunDMCMC) module gives you the power to run a Markov chain on the space of districting plans for a given state.
 You can use a graph from this repository with RunDMCMC to conduct a local sampling of districting plans.

-Once we add (#whats-missing)[some more data] to these graphs, you will have the power to run a Markov chain on one of these graphs using RunDMCMC _without any additional set-up_.
+Once we add [some more data](#whats-missing) to these graphs, you will have the power to run a Markov chain on one of these graphs using RunDMCMC _without any additional set-up_.